WPRDC/data-guide/docs/privacy.md

 ###9.
 Collaborate and Learn from Peers
 Sharing data is not a new phenomenon.
 Valuable information can be gained by looking at how other organizations share a particular dataset, or what types of policies and practices they've developed.

-###10 Collaborate with the Western Pennsylvania Regional Data Center
+###10 Contact the Western Pennsylvania Regional Data Center
 The Regional Data Center is here to help your organization responsibly share data.
 We encourage you to contact us if you have any questions about protecting privacy or sharing data.
 We also are planning to develop resources and other materials to help you and your organization responsibly manage and share information.